paigevenuto/youtube-data-migrator/readme.md

 educational/experimental app running off Heroku, however if it appears to be a success I will consider more appropriate hosting and can make a request to YouTube for a quota increase accordingly.

-If the user's data is too large to work within the quota it will notify them.

 The user can save their data to a file, although the importing of data will only use the exported data on the server side, rather than importing from a